mazuhl/cb-icon-maker/README.md

 # cp-icon-maker
 Icon maker for MODx Content Blocks Extra

-Short shell script to icons similar to those used by [ModMore's Content Blocks plugin](https://www.modmore.com/extras/contentblocks/).
-Great to quickly generate icons for Fields, Layouts and Templates from thousands of free icon images.
+Short shell script to make icons similar to those used by [ModMore's Content Blocks plugin](https://www.modmore.com/extras/contentblocks/).
+Great to quickly generate new icons for your Fields, Layouts and Templates from thousands of free icon images.

 ## Usage